Aluminium Vs UPVC Bifold Doors

 The strong aluminium frames also allow wider panes and enhanced strength through fewer panels.
 This means more glass and better visibility too.

 uPVC doors, unfortunately, don’t compare favourably with aluminium when it comes to strength.
-Aluminium bifold frames can be up to three times as strong as uPVC frames.
+Aluminium bifold frames can be up to three times as strong as uPVC frames, which is also the case for aluminium French doors and sliding patio doors.

 Insulation